 - 100. A lead teacher must be appointed for each trip to take responsibility for the risk assessments; office staff are responsible for the collection and banking of monies.
 Each class will have a payment and permission sheet for the trip and pupil payments will be recorded as and when received.
 Money received by class teachers must be sent along to the school office on a daily basis.
-(Unless trip is part of the curriculum all parent contributions are voluntary) - 101.
+(Unless trip is part of the curriculum all parent contributions are voluntary).
+Where a school is cashless a form is uploaded for parents detailing the trip, cost etc then charges are loaded into the parent pay system (School Money) and monitored online. - 101.
 The School Office should maintain an up to date record for each student showing the amount paid and the amount outstanding.
 The school office is responsible for chasing outstanding amounts. - 102.
 Trips should be run at cost price, although allowance can be made for administrative fees and additional staff cover.
 If the school decides to subsidise the school trip the amount of subsidy must be approved by the Head teacher in advance of the booking being made. - 103.
 Payments for school trips can be made either by Cash, Cheque, Direct Payments or through Parent Pay (School Money).